AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ### Intro

 I've been using both `GROUP BY` & Window functions for a while now, but never really in the same query.
-I imagine I got an error in the past and thought it to be not feasible so left it.
+I imagine I got an error in the past and thought it to be not feasible so left it be.

-Not long ago I encountered a Stackoverflow answer that used a window function & Group by in the same query, and more recently I saw [Ram Kedem] use it to solve a question from a set of questions he posted online.
-I really liked the use there mainly because I initially solved it in a more cumbersome way, so his solution seemed elegant.
+Not long ago I encountered a Stackoverflow answer that used a window function & Group by in the same query, and more recently I saw [Ram Kedem](https://ramkedem.com/en/about/) use it to solve a question from a [set of questions he posted online for practice](https://docs.google.com/document/d/1H4Jo215InMGDVxU7Zuk31cJeh8vy_knF1xJ-jtzXST0/edit?fbclid=IwAR1lmuH5GM3yqOpbXnavnBe_v26tD_ZG3cjqtqWeImwfXeBRR2vOI3LcEWA).
+I really liked the use there mainly because [I initially solved it](https://amitlevinson.github.io/streaming/arena-sql/) in a more cumbersome way (see question 5), so his solution seemed elegant.

 I've since started playing with the two (Windows & GROUP BY) more, so much that I also decided to go ahead and buy a book about it — ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 It's mainly about Window Functions but there's a small section specifically about the relationship of the two.

-This post is about some experimentation I did with both of the concepts and what it taught me about order of operations in a SQL query.
-We'll start from a basic use case, move to a little more complex and end with what seems as an unintended use case (though valid SQL code!).
+**This post is about some experimentation I did with both concepts and what it taught me about order of operations in a SQL query.** We'll start from a basic use case, move to a little more complex and end with what seems as an unintended use case (though valid SQL code!).
 Hopefully this will be helpful to you as it was to me; I combine the two much more since learning about this.

-{{% alert note %}}
+{{% alert warning %}}
 Basic knowledge in both SQL aggregations and Window functions is required.
-I will not be going over their structure.
+I will not be going over their basics here
 {{% /alert %}}

 Alright then, let's begin!

 ### Our Data

-Similar to many recent posts of mine, we'll be looking at payments information.
-We also have in another table some information about the users, specifically their countries.
+Similar to many recent posts of mine, we'll be looking at users and their payments information.
 Here's a brief glimpse of our data:

 <details>
 <summary>Setting up a SQL connection in R</summary>